 With all the jargon and lingo that flies around when it comes to talking about developing for mobile devices, building mobile websites, using mobile friendly design and building responsive websites, it can create a lot of confusion.

-First…It’s important to understand the difference between mobile-friendly (responsive) and a mobile website.
+First…It’s important to understand the difference between a mobile-friendly (responsive) website and a mobile website.
 They are very different.

-Watch my video about using 90 Second Website Builder to make responsive websites here:
+Watch my videos about using 90 Second Website Builder to make responsive websites here:

 Watch my video about making Mobile Websites with the Version 10 (and above) Mobile Site Builder (also NOT available in Version 9).